Thegaijin/RecipeAPI/CONTAINERISATION.md

 ### The script

-Inside the script we verify that the S3 bucket exists, if it doesn't it is created.
+In the [script](https://github.com/Thegaijin/RecipeAPI/blob/api_defence/k8s.sh) we verify that the S3 bucket exists, if it doesn't it is created.
 Then we append the details of the kubernetes deployment and service to an empty yaml file in the k8s directory.
 After that we check for the cluster by the name we created earlier.
-If the cluster is present, we run the command which uses the configurations in the yaml file to setup the pods and service for our application.
+If the cluster is present, we then pick the cluster config file from the S3 bucket and set it in the working context and then run the command which uses the configurations in the yaml file to setup the pods and service for our application.
 The `pods` are created using the Docker application image created in pushed a few steps ago in the pipeline.

 To access the app, you need be able to access the created resources.
 For that we install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).